Connect with others who understand.

 3. Exercise

-Low-impact exercises like walking, cycling, and swimming help you move your body without putting extra strain on your hip joints.
-Yoga and tai chi are popular for the same reasons.
+Low-impact activities such as walking, cycling, and swimming can help you stay active without putting extra strain on your hips.
+Mind-body practices like yoga and tai chi may also improve flexibility, balance, and relaxation.

-MyPsoriasisTeam members share their exercise tips for PsA hip pain:
+MyPsoriasisTeam members have shared their exercise tips for PsA-related hip pain:

 • “I see a physiotherapist who has given me exercises for my hips.”

 • “I have pain in my hip joint.
-When it hurts, I do yoga poses in bed at night.”
+When it hurts, I do yoga poses in bed.”

 • “I’ve found that yoga, tai chi, and qigong work well.”